luke-o-brien/Project-3-MERN-Backend/README.md

 <div id='Creating-the-Backend'></div>

 ### Creating the Backend
-This was our third coding project however was the first one where we would be building a backend.
+This was our third coding project but was the first one where we would be building a backend.
 Due to the importance of the backend we worked collaboratively to plan and create the core elements which would be used by everyone when completing their individual tasks.
 We started by creating the core routes for the API one of these being the sound endpoint and controllers.
-This was the backbone of the project and so we spent time working together to ensure that it was logically structured and that all of the required information was included in the Sound Model.
-We also discussed and planned how the cloudinary storage and upload of the users sound would fit into our model once it had been added at a later stage.
+This was the backbone of the project and so we spent time working together to ensure that it was logically structured and that all the required information was included in the Sound Model.
+We also discussed and planned how the cloudinary storage and upload of the users sounds would fit into our model once it had been added at a later stage.

 We also spent time as a group working on the backend for user registration and login.
-The user aspect of our project was very important as with the social media approach we had taken we wanted uploaded sounds to match to users.
+The user aspect of our project was very important as with the social media approach we had taken we wanted uploaded sounds to be assigned to the user who uploaded then.
 We also wanted to ensure that only users who were registered and logged in could perform certain functions therefore we placed these functions such as uploading sounds, deleting sounds and commenting within secure routes.
 The secure route was authenticated using a bearer token which was assigned to the user at login; this was implemented using the JsonWebToken library.

 ``` js